 In the previous post, I outlined some ideas for creating some revenue with my music.
 I have done two of those things I mentioned, and I would have to look into the others.
 First of all, I hooked up with Distrokid and I am releasing content through there.
 My single “Hymn of Belial” has been released there and is now available on Google Play, Spotify, iTunes and many other places.
 More releases will come as I sort out the artwork for those tracks.

 I have been thinking.
 I can write music.
 I got some music production chops.
 I also have quite a bit of nice gear to record with.
 When I ask for feedback about my music, I usually get positive comments about my production quality (many people are actually surprised it comes from a so-called ‘bedroom’ studio).
 Now that got me thinking.
 Why don’t I generate some extra revenue with it?
+I got some ideas to generate some income from this (warning, incoherent stream of thought ahead):

 The guitar.
 Wonderful instrument, but also a potential source of problems when you push yourself too hard.
 I just came out of a bout of tendonitis, as I overloaded the tendon in my fretting hand, and most notably the tendon that connects my thumb to the rest of my body.
 This is called ‘De Cuervain’s Tendinosis’, and it can happen when you grip incorrectly.
 I usually warm up before I start practice.